Kanban Workflow Explained

 The implement command enforces this:

-spec-kitty implement WP02 --base WP01 # Ensures WP01 code is available
+spec-kitty agent action implement WP02 --agent <name> # Ensures WP01 code is available

 Review Before Done